How to Secure Your Online Accounts: Essential Cyber Hygiene

 Enable Account Alerts

 Many online services offer account activity alerts.
-Enable these notifications to be alerted to any unusual activity on your account.
-Account alerts can provide early warnings of suspicious account activity.
-Prompt action can help prevent further unauthorized access.
+Enable these notifications to alert you to any unusual activity on your account.
+Account alerts can provide early warnings of suspicious account activity, and prompt action can help prevent further unauthorized access.

 Use Encrypted Messaging Apps

 When sharing sensitive information, use encrypted messaging apps that ensure your messages are secure and private.
-Encrypted messaging apps use strong encryption to protect your communications from eavesdropping.
-They are particularly important for sensitive conversations.
+These apps use strong encryption to protect your communications from eavesdropping, which is particularly important for sensitive conversations.

 Enable Biometric Authentication